-saunders.rit.edu/programs/graduate/ms_accounting.php Jenna Lenhardt, Assistant Director of Student Services and Outreach (585) 475-6916, jlenhardt@saunders.rit.edu Rong Yang, Program Director (585) 475-4569, ryang@saunders.rit.edu
+saunders.rit.edu/programs/graduate/ms_accounting.php Rong Yang, Program Director 585-475-4569, ryang@saunders.rit.edu

 The master of science in accounting is designed to satisfy New York state requirements for students with an undergraduate degree in accounting to sit for the CPA exam and attain CPA licensure.
 Students may complete the program on a full- or part-time basis, with the full-time program beginning exclusively in the fall semester.